aanchalchauhan/Bike-Demand-Prediction-Using-Linear-Regression/README.md

 Pandas
 Scikit-learn

-# Dataset
-The model is trained on the Bike Sharing Dataset.
-The dataset includes hourly bike rental data for the Capital Bikeshare program in Washington, D.C. for two years (2018-2019).
-The dataset consists of 730 instances and 16 features.

 # Files :
 | Sn. | File Name | Description |
 | - | - | - |
 | 01 | Bike Data | This file contains raw data in csv format |
 | 02 | Bike Demand Prediction using Linear Regression.ipynb | This file contains all codes and EDA part as well |

+# About Dataset
+The model is trained on the Bike Sharing Dataset.
+The dataset includes hourly bike rental data for the Capital Bikeshare program in Washington, D.C. for two years (2018-2019).
+The dataset consists of 730 instances and 16 features.

 # Features
 The features used in the model are: